Can I Feed Wild Game Meat?

 Bioaccumulation of toxins that animals consume or are exposed to during their lives can be a concern.

 For Example: small insects are exposed to a toxin (say a pesticide), insectivore eats thousands of insects, carnivore eats thousands of said insectivore, you then feed the meat from the carnivore to your ferret.
-Each time you move up the chain the toxins are concentrated (possibility to toxic levels over time).
+Each time you move up the food chain the toxins are concentrated (possibility to toxic levels over time).

 Carnivores and Omnivores (excluding rodents & birds) are also much more likely to carry parasites like trichinosis (see above) and many carnivores have a high amount of Vitamin A in their livers.
 High enough to possibly be toxic.
 In fact, the liver of a Polar Bear has enough Vitamin A to kill human beings who eat that organ.